plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 This will optimize your chances of having a successful launch even if you don't have an existing audience.

+### Delays the launch until you have built an audience

-2. Launch on Product Hunt when you're more established and have already built an engaged audience.
+Launch on Product Hunt when you're more established and have already built an engaged audience.
 Then you don't need to play the game.

 Launch your product, start engaging with relevant people, build your audience one person at a time over a period of few months and then go with the delayed launch on Product Hunt itself where the audience you've built will help you get seen.